pbierkortte/orbeat-time/README.md

 0. Calculate the Unix timestamp in milliseconds
 1. Convert the milliseconds to fractional days since the Unix epoch
-2. Floor the total days and then convert the milliseconds to fractional years since the Unix epoch
+2. Calculate years (based on original days without offset)
-3. Transform both days to octal format, preserving the fractional parts
+3. Apply nundinal offset to days
-4. Transform both years to octal format, preserving the fractional parts
+4. Format years in octal with proper digit counts
-5. Format each part (days and years) with specific digit counts for whole and fractional parts
+5. Format days in octal with proper digit counts
-6. Combine the formatted years and days
+6. Combine formatted years and days into a string
 7. Reverse the concatenated string to generate the Orbeat time

 ## Example